 For Canada, the majoritarian system seemed to produce a relatively high rate of turnover of 40% compared to an average turnover in all countries (majoritarian or PR) of 32%.
 This will not surprise Canadian politicians, and Canada’s 2015 election results were a good example of how high turnover can occur under Canada’s current system.

 The researchers concluded that the relationship between systems and incumbency was a complex one that could best be understood in terms of the specific features of electoral systems, notably the “candidate centeredness” of the system – the degree to which voter preferences apply to individual candidates rather than parties.
 What they found was that in candidate-centred systems, individual MPs who are seen to be vote-getters based on being liked by local voters or regional voters are more likely be nominated again and much more likely to be re-elected.
 This was less likely to be the case in electoral systems where voter preferences were predominantly party-based as would be the case in list-PR systems or strongly party-centric majoritarian systems (like in Canada).

 This has been confirmed by Soderland, who used cross-sectional time-series data of close to 300 observations for 23 OECD countries between 1961 and 2014, and two indices of the “candidate-centeredness” of electoral systems.
-The analysis showed that the predicted vote change (plus or minus) for incumbent parties was systematically lower in candidate-centred electoral systems.1 As noted in the charts below for each of the two indices under study, this effect has become stronger over time.
+The analysis showed that the predicted vote change (plus or minus) for incumbent parties was systematically lower in candidate-centred electoral systems.1 As noted in the charts on the right for each of the two indices under study, this effect has become stronger over time.

 This suggests that rates of incumbency would be higher in PR systems that are candidate-centered, such as STV or MMP.
 This is, in fact, what we observe.